 2. Poor communication skills can broaden the divide

-Communication between couples isn’t just about what you say or don’t but also how you say it.
-Dealing with relationship conflict can become that much harder if communication is geared toward arguments.
+Communication problems between couples are extremely common.
+When egos, unresolved feelings and past issues come into play, the ability to convey how you really feel begins to suffer.
+“Poor communication isn’t just about what you say or don’t but also how you say it.
+Dealing with relationship conflict can become that much harder if communication is geared toward arguments,” says Dr. Khanna.

 3. Resentment fuels conflict between partners

 If one or both partners tend to offend each other often, a sense of hurt takes root.
 The person who is hurt may not express their emotions to their partner openly but feels discontent.
-This can cause couples to become distant over time.
+As these feelings begin to pent up, partners can become distant over time.
+Conflict resolution for couples becomes near-impossible when their equation is riddled with deep-seated hard feelings for one another.

-Unresolved negative emotions can fuel resentment.
+Unresolved negative emotions fuel resentment in a marriage or relationship.
 This not only becomes a trigger for conflict but also makes the resolution of differences harder.
+When that happens, the will to fix tension in a relationship or resolve differences is lost.

 Related Reading: How Much Is Couples Therapy?